LassoSoft/LassoGuide/lasso_guide_source/operations/encryption.rst

 Lasso includes a set of methods that allow access to a wide variety of encryption algorithms.
-These cipher methods provide implementations of many industry standard encryption methods and can be very useful when communicating using Internet protocols or communicating with legacy systems.
-The `cipher_list` method can be used to list what algorithms are supported in a particular Lasso installation.
+These cipher methods provide implementations of many industry-standard encryption methods and can be very useful when communicating using Internet protocols or communicating with legacy systems.
+The `cipher_list` method can be used to list which algorithms are supported on a particular Lasso installation.

 .. note::
-   The actual list of supported algorithms may vary from Lasso installation to Lasso installation depending on the platform and system version.
+   The actual list of supported algorithms may vary between Lasso installations depending on the platform and system version.
 The algorithms listed in this manual should be available on all systems, but other more esoteric algorithms may be available on some systems and not on others.

 .. method:: cipher_encrypt(data, -cipher::string, -key, -seed= ?)::bytes

    Encrypts a string using a specified algorithm.
-Requires three parameters: The data to be encrypted, a ``-cipher`` keyword parameter specifying which algorithm to use, and a ``-key`` keyword parameter specifying the key for the algorithm.
+Requires three parameters: the data to be encrypted, a ``-cipher`` keyword parameter specifying which algorithm to use, and a ``-key`` keyword parameter specifying the key for the algorithm.
 An optional ``-seed`` parameter can be used to seed some